 7. Innovative Culture

-Constantly looking to build on existing tech and creating new solutions, they push conventional thinking to the side in favor of new ideas.
-Employees have the freedom to try new things and experiment, but the constant push for innovation may leave employees feeling burnt-out.
+This type of culture is constantly looking to build on existing tech and creating new solutions.
+It pushes conventional thinking to the side in favor of new ideas.
+Employees have the freedom to try new things and experiment.
+But, the constant push for innovation may leave employees feeling burnt-out.

 8. Creative Culture